Welcome to the

 - You can find more about the Community House in some of the history reached through our History Page.
 For one of its most important uses and many more photos, see our pages on the Barcroft Fourth of July parade.

 - Here is some more info on our renovation plans.
-And here is where you donate to help out!

 - Here is our Memorandum of Understanding about a fence with the owner of the property to the rear of the Community House.

 - Here is an almost identical church building at the